EnlighterJS/documentation/README.md

 To simplify the release and quality control process, please follow these remarks:

 1. **One Enhancement** _==>_ **One Commit** (don't merge a bunch of changes in a single commit!)
-2. Only commit changes to the `src/` or `examples/` directory.
-Otherwise your request will be rejected
-3. Discuss larger project changes with the Maintainer **before implementing**
+2. Discuss larger project changes with the Maintainer **before implementing**
-4. Use GitHub for question, bugreports and discussions
+3. Use GitHub for question, bugreports and discussions

 License
 ----------------------------